antonpalermo/react-projects/README.md

 # React Projects

-This repository hosts all of React projects that I did while learning react.
+This repo contains projects that I created while doing react tutorials.
+It's outdated but I will release the updated compiled version of this repo.